Average Cost of Food per Month for a College Student

 Monthly Cost of Coffee

-92% of college students have consumed caffeine over the past year.
+Over 12 months, 92% of college students consume caffeine.
 The cheapest way to save on coffee for a college student would be to make it at home.

 Sources

-1. USDA Food and Nutrition Service U.S. Department of Agriculture: Cost of Food at Home at Four Levels, U.S. Average, May 2021
+1. USDA Food and Nutrition Service U.S. Department of Agriculture, Cost of Food at Home at Four Levels, U.S. Average May 2024

-5. Admissionsly: College Student Spending Statistics and Facts – 2021
+5. Admissionsly, College Student Spending Statistics and Facts

 6. Party.0: How Much College Students Spend on Alcohol